Who Pays For Wildfire Damage And Injury Bills?

 Product Manufacturers

 Manufacturers may be held responsible for wildfire damages if their products or equipment cause or contribute to the wildfire due to defects, unsafe design, or inadequate warnings.
-The victim can file a product liability claim to recover damages.
+The victim can file a product liability claim to pursue damages.

 Government Agencies